 Quick note: Vegetarianism is often confused with veganism.
-Being a vegetarian means that you eat no meat.
+Being a vegetarian means that you don't eat meat.
 Some "veggies" may eat eggs or fish, which are still technically meat.
 It's up to each person to decide what's comfortable for them.
 Being a vegan is a bit stricter, and means that you eat no animal products whatsoever, including no cheese, no milk, no eggs, etc. This list is specifically for vegetarians.

 Moe's Southwest Grill

 If you have one of these in your area, go there now!
-Moe's is delicious and is basically a Subway for burritos--you can have as many veggies as you want and they won't get huffy.
-They also offer a very tasty tofu that has been kept in some sort of delicious brine.
+Moe's is delicious and is basically a Subway for burritos—you can have as many veggies as you want and they won't get huffy.
+They also offer very tasty tofu that has been kept in some sort of delicious brine.